XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 Most transactions are accepted into the next ledger version after they're submitted, which means it may take 4-7 seconds for a transaction's outcome to be final.
 If the XRP Ledger is busy or poor network connectivity delays a transaction from being relayed throughout the network, a transaction may take longer to be confirmed.
 (For more information on expiration of unconfirmed transactions, see [Reliable Transaction Submission](reliable-transaction-submission.html).)

-- **JavaScript:**  If you used the [`.submitSignedReliable()` method](https://js.xrpl.org/classes/Client.html#submitSignedReliable), you can wait until the returned Promise resolves.
+- **JavaScript:**  If you used the [`.submitAndWait()` method](https://js.xrpl.org/classes/Client.html#submitAndWait), you can wait until the returned Promise resolves.
 Other, more asynchronous approaches are also possible.

 - **Python:** If you used the [`xrpl.transaction.send_reliable_submission()` method](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.transaction.html#xrpl.transaction.send_reliable_submission), you can wait for the function to return.
 Other approaches, including asynchronous ones using the WebSocket client, are also possible.